shoval-z/Dublin_project/README.md

 + This project presents an application that offers the user an easy way to plane his journey through Dublins attractions by selecting his current location and 3 attraction he wants to travel to.
 + The output is:

-   + the necessary lines to get from each location to the other (primary station to first attraction, first attraction to second attraction, and second attraction to third attraction
+   + the necessary lines to get from each location to the other (primary station to first attraction, first attraction to second attraction, and second attraction to third attraction.
-   + Some extra information about each attraction (phone number and URL to the attractions website), and a map that shows all the above
+   + Some extra information about each attraction (phone number and URL to the attractions website), and a map that shows all the above.
-   + prediction of the traveling time between the initial station and the first attraction
+   + prediction of the traveling time between the initial station and the first attraction.
+ + As a part of the project we also upload the streaming output to a Data warehouse (we are using Elasticsearch- you can find installation instructions below)

 **demonstrate the application**